-Graduate Program Coodinator: Ed Weber
+Graduate Program Coordinator: Ed Weber

 The philosophy of environmental education at Huxley College is that it is to be broad and inclusive.
-The goal of environmental education, in the words of the 1976 Belgrade Charter that saw the international spread of the profession, is “to develop a world population that is aware of, and concerned about, the environment and its associated problems, and which has the knowledge, skills, attitudes, motivations and commitment to work individually and collectively toward solutions of current problems and the prevention of new ones.”
+The goal of environmental education, in the words of the 1976 Belgrade Charter that saw the international spread of the profession, is “to develop a world population that is aware of, and concerned about, the environment and its associated problems, and which has the knowledge, skills, attitudes, motivations, and commitment to work individually and collectively toward solutions of current problems and the prevention of new ones.”
 Since then, environmental education has diversified greatly, and now takes place in formal classrooms, school grounds, nature centers, outdoor and environmental education programs, government agency programs, mass- and social-media venues, and community-based programs in businesses, faith communities, international conservation, and environmental-social justice movements.

 At Huxley, our environmental education programs focus on the human relationship to nature, with special emphasis on the intrinsic development of the learner in his or her own culture.
-Currently we offer several options for educators seeking an M.Ed. in environmental education.
+Currently, we offer several options for educators seeking an M.Ed. in environmental education.

 WWU Campus-based Master's in Education

-The campus-based, non-thesis master's option serves teachers and others who wish to develop background and skill to incorporate environmental education into their educational work.
-Students develop a focus which requires the application of knowledge to design a field project which suits their vision of environmental education.
+The campus-based, non-thesis master's option serves teachers and others who wish to develop background and skills to incorporate environmental education into their educational work.
+Students develop a focus that requires the application of knowledge to design a field project which suits their vision of environmental education.
 This program does not provide teacher certification.
 If desired, that must be pursued separately.
 All graduate students are expected to develop and implement creative projects that will aid their own practice with the guidance and advice of the program advisor and other teachers.

 The campus-based, master's option with thesis serves students who wish to pursue a scholarly path in environmental education while also developing practical skills.
-Students develop a question which requires conducting original theoretical or empirical research, and which suits their vision of environmental education.
+Students develop a question that requires conducting original theoretical or empirical research, and which suits their vision of environmental education.
 This program does not provide teacher certification.
 If desired, that must be pursued separately.
 All graduate students are expected to develop and implement creative projects that will aid their own practice, with the guidance and advice of the program advisor and other teachers.